osano/cocoapods-specs/README.md

 Install Cocoapods using "[Cocoapods - Getting Started](https://guides.cocoapods.org/using/getting-started.html)".

-In your project's `Podfile` add a source for our Cocoapods specs repo
+In your project's `Podfile` add a source for our Cocoapods specs repo.

 ```Ruby
 source "https://github.com/osano/cocoapods-specs.git"